daemonraco/toobasic/docs/tech/forms.md

 The rest of form properties have their own policies.

 ### Mode attributes
-A mode specification can provide a property called `attrs` defining attribues for the HTML tag `<form>`.
+A mode specification can provide a property called `attrs` defining attributes for the HTML tag `<form>`.
 All of these won't override the forms attribute, they'll get appended instead, unless they share the same attribute name in which case the one defined by current